 She says, ‘You must be jokin’.’

 I said, ‘I wish I was.'”

-It’s far from Dylan’s best piece of songwriting, a bit literal and simplistic — but as with much of Dylan’s music — there’s a sliver of truth underneath this veneer.
+It’s not Dylan’s best piece of songwriting, maybe a bit too literal, but as with much of Dylan’s music — there’s truth in it.
 For years, Dylan’s been placing images of ourselves under our noses whether we like what we see or not.
 With classic bravado, Dylan says as much in the song.
-To truly listen to Dylan’s best music is to be confronted with ourselves, the good, the bad and the ugly.
+To listen to Dylan’s best music is to be confronted with ourselves — the good, the bad and the ugly.
 It’s this same complex notion of art and self-recognition that lies at the heart of Wallace Stevens’ poem, “The Man With the Blue Guitar”, where Stevens imagines Picasso’s painting, called “The Old Guitarist”, as if it had come to life.
 Stevens sees a crowd gathering around the man and talking to him: